An Introduction to Node.js

 What Are the Advantages of Node.js?

-Aside from speed and scalability, an often touted advantage of using JavaScript on a web server — as well as in the browser — is that your brain no longer needs to switch modes.
+Aside from speed and scalability, an often-touted advantage of using JavaScript on a web server — as well as in the browser — is that your brain no longer needs to switch modes.
 You can do everything in the same language, which, as a developer, makes you more productive (and hopefully, happier).
-For example, you can share code between the server and the client.
+For example, you can easily share code between the server and the client.

 Another of Node’s big pluses is that it speaks JSON.
 JSON is probably the most important data exchange format on the Web, and the lingua franca for interacting with object databases (such as MongoDB).
 JSON is ideally suited for consumption by a JavaScript program, meaning that when you’re working with Node, data can flow neatly between layers without the need for reformatting.
 You can have one syntax from browser to server to database.

-Finally, JavaScript is ubiquitous: most of us are familiar with, or have used JavaScript at some point.
+Finally, JavaScript is ubiquitous: most of us are familiar with JavaScript, or have used it at some point.
 This means that transitioning to Node development is potentially easier than to other server-side languages.
 To quote Craig Buckler in his Node vs PHP Smackdown, JavaScript might remain the world’s most misunderstood language — but, once the concepts click, it makes other languages seem cumbersome.

 Other Uses of Node